Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9H

 Memory Aid

-Real-World Application
+Real-World Example

 You're operating on 160 meters.
 Atmospheric noise is very high.
 You have two options: a lossless but omnidirectional antenna, or a Beverage antenna with some losses but high directivity.
 The Beverage is much better because it rejects noise from unwanted directions, improving your signal-to-noise ratio.
 The losses are less important than the directivity.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-160/80 meters, Receiving antennas, Atmospheric noise, Directivity vs losses
+160/80 meters Receiving antennas Atmospheric noise Directivity vs losses

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9H topic.